September 6, 2019, day 2

+The air pungent with the scent of sage after a good rain.
+We enjoyed walking old two track road as we watched clouds roll over the hills with mist rising off wet vegetation.
 Amid sun breaks and ominous clouds we started traveling down a wash.
-Met (probably) a gopher snake warming up on a cow trail in a bit of sun.
-Reminding us of a friend’s experience in Owyhee country where he often encountered snakes on trails in the morning.
+Met a gopher snake warming up on a cow trail in a bit of sun.
+(Reminding us of a friend’s experience in Owyhee country where he often encountered snakes on trails in the morning.)
 We’ll stay alert!

 Then we made a turn down canyon.
-And like so many magical canyons, this one, Painted Canyon, gradually began to reveal its wonders.
+And like so many magical canyons, this one, Painted Canyon, began to reveal its wonders.
 Colorful rocks of pink, red, maroon, turquoise, yellow, robbins egg blue, purple.
 Boulders and pour overs in lovely swirls and stripes.
-Fun scrambling and reminiscent of terrain in much beloved Grand Staircase-Escalante National Monument (ALL 1.9 million acres BTW).
+Fun scrambling and terrain reminiscent of much beloved canyons in Grand Staircase-Escalante National Monument (ALL 1.9 million acres BTW).

 We were thoroughly enjoying the canyon as it opened up into a world of honeycomb formations.
+Volcanic tuff with pockets, domes, and swirls of red rock.
 We took a break to enjoy breakfast just as the rain came back.
 Yesterday’s sun umbrellas are today’s rain umbrellas.

-Near the end of breakfast thunder boomed and we saw lightning dance across the sky.
+Near the end of breakfast thunder boomed and we watched lightning dance across the sky.
+Flash after flash.
 The storm was maybe 10 miles away but I HATE being out in lightning.
 So my nerves were raddled quickly.
 We kept moving down canyon in the rain.
 Even amid the storm it was amazing country to walk through!
 Gabriel and I started thinking up scenarios to hike into Painted Canyon with enough water to explore around for a day or more.

-This being a thru-hike we took in as much splendor as we could and kept a-walking onwards our next water source and next canyon.
-And I tried not to be unsettled about the thunder booms in the distance.
+This being a thru-hike we took in as much splendor as we could and kept a-walking onwards to our next water source and next canyon.
+And I tried not to be unsettled about the thunder booms and lightning flashes in the distance.

-Just after noon the clouds gave way to sunshine and we were drying out our wet gear while eating lunch in the shade of our umbrellas-a new thanks to the ODT experience.
+Just after noon the clouds gave way to sunshine and we were drying out our wet gear while eating lunch in the shade of our sun umbrellas-a new experience thanks to the ODT.

 The storm cell passed and it was back to clear skies and glorious clouds with late afternoon light.
 We gained our last rise and descended by The Yellow Jacket formation into Juniper Gulch.